yemoalakija/michael-jordan-at-chicago-bulls/README.md

 #### Contact-Us

 This page is for users to contact-us for any enquiries.
-There is a contact form to be filled with personal information, followed by a red "submit" buttton.
+There is a contact form to be filled with personal information such as name, email and location.
-There is a footer section at the bottom.
-This is a Youtube socia media link which can be clicked to watch "The Best of Michael Jordan's playoff games"

 ![contact-us](assets/images/conactusshot%20(78).png)